-Conducting periodic property inspections is essential to making sure that your unit stays in good condition.
-Not only does it allow you to repair any broken fixtures or take note of appliances that need to be updated, but it keeps you protected financially as well.
+Periodic property inspections are essential to ensure your unit stays in good condition.
+Not only does it allow you to repair maintenance issues, but it keeps you protected financially as well.
 By regularly tracking the condition of the unit, you will know which damages are the result of normal wear and tear and which were caused by tenants.

 There are a few different types of rental inspections that you’ll need to do at different stages in the rental process.
-Take a look at our tips below for what to look for at each stage.
 Our free rental inspection checklists will walk you through each step.